For a Meadow:

 You’ll loosen, notice, and write from a place both wilder and more true.

-A quiet invitation to return to poetry—not as performance, but as presence.
+For a Meadow is an invitation to return to poetry—not as performance, but as presence.

-Thirteen generative pathways designed to help you begin again: in writing, with attention, through voice.
+This course offers thirteen generative pathways designed to help you begin again: in writing, with attention, through voice.

 A gathering of poems, poets, and ideas about how to move toward that which is wild and true, within you.